openownership/register/README.markdown

 - Check on disk usage and inode usage: `df -h`, `df -i`

 ### Combining and Uploading the results

-- clean up the Redis set used to de-dupe the exported statements.
+- Clean up the Redis set used to de-dupe the exported statements.
 It's not needed (we only use the list for ordering) and takes up precious memory in Redis.
 - Find the export id from the export you just finished (it should be the same as the latest/only folder name in RAILS_ROOT/tmp/exports).